Privacy Policy

 • in compassionate circumstances, to facilitate contact with the next of kin or a friend of an individual who is injured, ill or deceased;

-• to facilitate the auditing of shared cost programs between the Ontario Government and the Government of Canada.
+• to facilitate the auditing of shared cost programs between the Government of Ontario and the Government of Canada.

 • OTF follows the Ontario Archives and Recordkeeping Act 2006, for retention and disposal requirements for personal information.